 My laptop was the first device that I ever used in the classroom.
 I use it to take notes, complete assignments, and even take entire classes in the form of virtual education.
-I decided to write out what features to look for when purchasing a laptop for the educational environment, with a special concentration for people with low vision.
-Currently, I use a Microsoft Surface Pro 3 (more information can be found on my technology roundup here), but have also used computers from Acer, Toshiba, and Lenovo without many problems.
+I decided to write out what features to look for when purchasing a laptop for low vision users.
+Currently, I use a Microsoft Surface Pro, but have also used computers from Acer, Toshiba, and Lenovo without many problems.

-Even if the user is visually impaired, they don’t necessarily need the largest screen on the market.
+For some people, buying a laptop for low vision doesn’t necessarily mean having a giant screen.
 My first laptop had a 17″ screen and was nearly impossible to carry around, and it didn’t fit on most desks either.
 For a portable laptop, I would suggest getting a screen that measures between 13 and 15 inches, which is very easy to find.

 One of the main things I look for in a laptop is how heavy it is, since I have back issues.
 While a rolling backpack is an option, it’s important to choose a laptop that is easy to transport.
 Look for a laptop that weighs four pounds or less.